suryadipnag/openstack-vim-driver/docs/user-guide/resources.md

 **Note:** it's rare you need to do this but if you do not onboard the Openstack driver with type `openstack` then the directory above must be renamed to your chosen type.

 Infrastructure Templates are text files which describe infrastructure and can be of any type supported by this driver.
-Currently the Openstack VIM driver supports two template types, however one of them is only usable when creating infrastructure:
+Currently the Openstack VIM driver supports two template types, however only one of them may be used to find references to externally managed infrastructure:

 | Template Type | Execute Lifecycle (Create Infrastructure) | Find References |
 | --- | --- | --- |
 | TOSCA | Y | Y |
 | HEAT | Y | N |

 Heat is generally easier to use as Tosca requires translation, so it's behaviour depends on whether the types used can be translated or not.
-The API for create and find infrastructure requests specifies that templates are passed to the driver to describe the infrastructure.

 ## Heat Support